Advice and guidance about the Tier 4 Maintenance Requirement and the other documents you will need to submit with your Tier 4 visa application.

 Tier 4 Maintenance Requirement

 In order to make a successful Tier 4 application, you must be able to show the Home Office that you have enough money for your course fees and living costs while you are in the UK.
 Please see pages 27-37 of the Tier 4 Policy Guidance.
-You can also refer to our Financial Evidence Guidance, which explains the Home Office requirements and has examples of the documents they can accept.
+We also recommend that you refer to our Financial Evidence Guidance, which explains the Home Office requirements and has examples of the documents they can accept.

 How much money do I need to show?

 Students who will be studying at our London Bloomsbury and Moorgate campuses will need to show:

 - Enough funds to cover the first year’s tuition fees; and

 - £1265 for every month of your course, up to a maximum of 9 months.